samyarsworld/self-driving-car/README.md

 The core of this project lies in the powerful neural network algorithms that process the collected data and make intelligent decisions regarding changing directions and adapting to various traffic scenarios.
 Through an iterative process, the system continuously evaluates the performance of different cars on the road, allowing the identification of the most successful specimen.

 This project represents a captivating convergence of computer science, machine learning, and transportation engineering.

 The main features include:

 * Object-oriented design in JavaScript
 * Algorithm implementation to power a neural network with 3 layers
 * Frontend design using JavaScript Canvas and Context
 * Design a sensor object to collect data using mathematical and physical concepts
 * Specimen save capability to browser local storage
+* Visualization of the neural network (taken from Radu Mariescu-Istodor visualization code)

 <a name="demo"></a>
 ## Demo